Sam Whittall: Wolverhampton Wanderers

 Whittall progressed through the academy of Wolverhampton Wanderers to sign professional contract in 2012.
 However, he never made a first team appearance for the club and was released at the end of the 2013–14 season.

 Cambridge United

 On 14 August 2014 he signed a six-month contract with League Two club Cambridge United.
 He made his senior debut on 19 August 2014, coming as a substitute in a 2–2 draw at York City.

 Brackley Town

 Whittall joined Brackley Town following his release by Cambridge United.

 Stourbridge

 In January 2016 Whittall signed for Stourbridge on a short-term deal until the end of the season.

 Rushall Olympic

 For the 2016–17 season, Whittall joined Rushall Olympic, then resigned with the club for the 2017–18 season, as well as 2018–19.

 On 3 June 2022, Rushall Olympic confirmed that Whittall had re-signed with the club, and would see him make the 2022–23 season his seventh campaign with the club.
+He was part of the squad promoted to the National League North for the first time in the club's history following play-off success in May 2023.

+AFC Telford United

+In October 2023, Whittall returned to the Southern Football League Premier Division Central with AFC Telford United.